Jong-hun-Park/trviz/README.md

 ### Input
 1. Tandem repeat sequences in FASTA format
-2. (Optional) A motif/motifs for decomposition
+2. A set of motifs for decomposition

 ### Output
 1. Motif map, a set of motifs detected in the samples and their labels and frequencies